Also see selected quotes from these works.

 Bukovsky's landmark memoir of his years as a political prisoner, fighting from within, is available for Amazon Kindle.

 When To Build a Castle debuted in 1978, Ronald Reagan told his radio audience, "This book is important."
-Today, Russian activists Garry Kasparov and Pussy Riot are among those declaring the book worth reading in 2017 on its Amazon page.
+Russian activists Garry Kasparov and Pussy Riot are among those declaring the book a must-read on its Amazon page.

 A Manual on Psychiatry for Dissenters - 1974.
 A samizdat guide, written with Dr. Semyon Gluzman, for other dissidents falsely diagnosed as mentally ill and imprisoned in Soviet psikhushka.
 (Copied, samizdat-style, from Russia's Political Hospitals by Sidney Bloch and Peter Reddaway, 1977.)

 Soviet Hypocrisy and Western Gullibility - 1987, with Sidney Hook and Paul Hollander.
 Bukovsky explains how the USSR had been able to manipulate Westerners eager for peace through classic Russian provokatsia -- covertly backing and funding the nuclear disarmament movement in Europe.

 To Choose Freedom - 1988.
 Published by Stanford's Hoover Institution, Bukovsky's plea to Westerners to see the failures of socialist solutions in the Soviet Union, and beware the similarities between powerful Western institutions and the Red Menace they loathed and feared.

 EUSSR - 2004.
 A booklet co-authored with fellow dissident Pavel Stroilov, which includes confidential Soviet documents showing discussions between European and Russian leaders to create "a collectivist European Union state" that would give Moscow power over Europe and isolate America.